PandaKid7114/weapon_pack/README.md

 # Weaponary
-# A mod that adds weapons to the game!
+# Datapack that adds weapons to the game!